Value-added tax (VAT)

 The filing deadline for the annual VAT return is 30 April of the following year.

-Starting from 1 January 2019, a mandatory electronic invoicing obligation will be in place for the supplies of goods or services carried out between persons that are resident, established, or VAT-registered in Italy.
+Starting from 1 January 2019, a mandatory electronic invoicing obligation is in place for the supplies of goods or services carried out between persons that are resident or established in Italy.
+This obligation does not apply for non-established taxable persons, even if registered in Italy through direct VAT identification or a tax representative.

 Electronic invoices should be: